bva/prometheus_oracle_exporter/README.md

 # Installation

-Ensure that the configfile (oracle.conf) is set correctly before starting.
+Ensure that the configfile (oracle.yml) is set correctly before starting.
 You can add multiple instances, e.g. the ASM instance.
 It is even possible to run one Exporter for all your Databases, but this is not recommended.
 We use it in our Company because on one host multiple Instances are running.

 # Prometheus Configuration
 ```